kortaa/University/tictactoe/README.md

-Tic-Tac-Toe game in a termial.
+Tic-Tac-Toe game in a terminal.
 You can challenge yourself vs an unbeaten AI(Min_Max algorithm).